suresh754/laravel_demo/README.md

 # laravel_demo
-hello skg you are written in branch T1
+hello skg you are written in branch T1 2nd  time